-An overdose refers to taking a high dosage of a substance that causes harm to the body.
-People who use drugs such as heroin may get addicted to and tolerant of the drug.
+An overdose is taking a high dosage of a substance that causes harm to the body.
+People who use drugs such as heroin may get addicted to and become tolerant of the drug.
 Thus, they may use a higher amount of the drug than their body can handle.
 Continued drug use may lead to an overdose, which can be fatal.
-However, early identification of heroin overdose symptoms can prevent further harm, and help a drug user recover from addiction at CMAR.
-If you’re battling an addiction to heroin, contact our addiction treatment center today at 833.448.0127.
+However, early identification of heroin overdose symptoms can prevent further harm and help individuals recover.

-Heroin is one of the most addictive drugs.
-It is manufactured from the opium poppy plant.
-Since drug users purchase heroin illegally, they may lack information on the strength of the substance.
+Heroin is one of the most addictive drugs manufactured from the opium poppy plant.
+Since individuals purchase heroin illegally, they may lack information on the strength of the substance.
 Also, some sellers mix this substance with other dangerous drugs such as fentanyl.
 This increases the potency of the drug and the potential side effects.

 Seeking heroin overdose treatment can help control the effects of the drug.
-However, if a person does not obtain medical help, they may experience severe heroin overdose symptoms.
+However, if someone does not obtain medical help, they may experience severe heroin overdose symptoms.
 For instance, one may lose consciousness and experience spasms and seizures.
-In other cases, one can stop breathing or experience visual hallucinations.
-If you are struggling with heroin addiction, contact our heroin addiction treatment center for help today.
+In other cases, a person might stop breathing or experience visual hallucinations.

 Heroin Overdose Treatment

 Overdosing on heroin may cause one to fall into a coma, which puts their life at risk.
-For example, if one vomits when they are unconscious, they may choke and die.
-So, it is crucial to obtain emergency medical attention if one suspects a user is overdosing.
-One should also try to keep the person awake and get information about the incident.
-Such information includes the amount of heroin used and if they took other drugs.
+For example, if one vomits while unconscious, they may choke and die.
+So, it is crucial to obtain emergency medical attention if one suspects a person is overdosing.
+It’s also important to keep the person awake and get information about the incident.
+Such information includes the amount of heroin used and if the individual took other drugs.

-Furthermore, one should lay the person on their side in case they are unconscious to avoid aspiration.
 Medics can treat a heroin overdose using a naloxone antidote.
-This drug will cause an immediate withdrawal of heroin in the body of a drug user.
-One may also experience withdrawal effects such as stomach pain and diarrhea.
+This drug will cause an immediate withdrawal of heroin from the body, leading to withdrawal effects such as stomach pain and diarrhea.
 Seeking help from an opioid treatment center can promote safety and comfort during withdrawal.